 New data, new insights

 The data that feeds our computational model of religious change need to be as complex and comprehensive as the populations we are projecting.
-Our team is collecting, standardizing, and analyzing data from the United Nations, Pew Research Center, national censuses, the World Religion Database, ethnographic studies, and longitudinal surveys on religious or spiritual identity, beliefs, and practices.
-The databases we create allow us to observe and measure different forms of religious change (such as secularization, conversion to religion, and switching between religions) while taking account of numerous dimensions of religiosity different cultural settings from as early as 1900 forwards.
+Our team is collecting, standardizing, and analyzing data from national censuses, ethnographic studies, and surveys on religious or spiritual identity, beliefs, and practices.
+The databases we create allow us to observe and measure different forms of religious change (such as secularization, conversion to religion, and switching between religions) while taking account of numerous dimensions of religiosity different cultural settings from as early as 1940 forwards.
 MRC will build novel datasets that inform our own demographic projections and will provide valuable insights into the demography of religion beyond our project.

-These datasets are the basis for analyzing the result of the country-specific simulations, which project religious change by re-creating the real-world phenomena of religious change in an artificial society.
+A combination of these datasets become the basis for analyzing the result of the country-specific simulations, which project religious change by re-creating the real-world phenomena of religious change in an artificial society.
 Societies are comprised of diverse individuals, each one characterized by their own goals, relationships, and personality.
-MRC uses cutting-edge agent-based models to incorporate and track individual characteristics, allowing us to measure the impact of complex (societal, environmental, economic) factors on personal (non)religious identity and general religious change.
-Agent-based models operate by calculating the actions and interactions of a number of agents.
-Our simulations model artificial societies in which each agent represents an individual person.
+MRC uses cutting-edge agent-based models to incorporate and track individual characteristics, allowing us to measure the impact of complex (societal, environmental, economic) factors of personal (non)religious identity and general religious change.
+Agent-based models operate by tracking the actions and interactions of individual “agents” in the model.
 These agents respond to external environmental and social factors and interact with each other according to the model’s causal architecture, or rules.
-Society — in all its complexity — is simply the combination of many, many individuals who belong to families, neighborhoods, workplaces, and social networks.
-Complex outcomes “emerge” from simple underlying rules, so we call these outcomes emergent phenomena.
-Aggregate rates of religious switching arise out of the combined results of a multitude of individual decisions.
+Society, in all its complexity, is simply the combination of many, many individuals who belong to families, neighborhoods, workplaces, and social networks.
+Complex outcomes emerge from unique combinations of underlying rules.
+Aggregate rates of religious switching, for instance, arise out of the combined results of a multitude of individual decisions.
 For each country, the simulation runs millions of times to generate data for each combination of parameter settings.

-The Assumption-Relative Religious Demographics Information System (ARDEMIS) is a web-based system for estimating and visualizing the impact of measurement assumptions on religious demographic projections.
-Traditional methods do not allow for sensitivity analyses or estimates of the effect of measurement assumptions on projections.
-With ARDEMIS, users will be able to toggle input data and parameters to see how assumptions influence the outcome and visualize the difference that measurement assumptions make in population projections.
+The Assumption-Relative Religious Demographics Information System (ARDEMIS) is a web-based system for estimating and visualizing the impact of measurement and ruleset assumptions on religious demographic projections.
+With ARDEMIS, users will be able to compare projections of population dynamics and estimates of religiosity across different measures and data sources.
+By toggling model options, users can see how methodological and theory-derived assumptions influence the outcome of population projections.
 Each change in a parameter or assumption alters the forecast of a religious population.
 Anyone can explore the parameters visually and see how results change when taking specific theories and methods into consideration.
 This will help demographers compare their projections with other possible ways of predicting (non)religious change.